 Temporary visitors who meet the requirements will be issued a driver license or ID card with “Limited Term” printed on it.
 The driver license or ID card will expire when the period of lawful presence expires.
 If the period of lawful presence is “duration of status” then the driver license or ID card will expire in one year.

 Before September 2011, driver licenses and ID cards issued to temporary visitors read, “Temporary Visitor” instead of “Limited Term.”
-A driver license or ID card that reads, “Temporary Visitor” is still valid through the temporary visitor status date.
 A “Limited Term” driver license or ID card will be issued when it is renewed.

 When renewing a limited term driver license or ID card, individuals must renew in person at any driver license office and provide documents verifying their lawful presence status.